Critical taper: Resisting forces

 The third term ($\tau_b$, the shear strength at the base of the wedge) can be given by the criterion of Mohr-Coulomb:

-In which S0 is the cohesion of the material at the base, $\mu$ is a coefficient of internal friction, $\sigma_n$ is the normal stress and Pf the pore fluid pressure.
+In which S0 is the cohesion of the material at the base, $\mu$ is the coefficient of internal friction, $\sigma_n$ is the normal stress and Pf is the pore fluid pressure.
 These parameters determine the resistance to shear at the base.

 Mechanical equilibrium

 Mechanical equilibrium means the resisting forces equal the push.
 This can be written as:

 The pushing force is here assumed to be working on the total height of the wedge.
 Therefore, it is written as the integral of the force over the wedge height, where z is the direction perpendicular to the base of the wedge and parallel to vector H.